Dealing with Conflict

-Poorly managed conflict creates significant costs for organizations and lead to creative insights and innovation that can benefit your organization.
-This elective course will teach you how to apply five proven strategies for effectively managing conflict.
+Poorly managed conflict creates significant costs for organizations and leads to creative insights and innovation that can benefit your organization.
+This elective will teach you how to apply five proven strategies for effectively managing conflict.

 |Series||Supervisory Management Certificate Program|